docside-app/terraform-module-mailgun-rout53/README.md

 # terraform-module-mailgun-route53
 A module which will create the necessary Route53 records for mailgun domain validation and use.

+# Requirements
+AWS Provider configured in your root TF / OpenTofu module.

 # Usage
 ```hcl